 Press form the power-up screen, then highlight Interface Settings and press to enter the submenu (see Table 3-17).
-Highlight Baudrate and press for highlight XON / XOFF and press for lightly.
-Highlight the desired option and press for power-up or for lightly to save for power-up or for lightly to apply the changes (without saving for power-up) and exit.
+Highlight Baudrate and press for highlight XON / XOFF and press for highlight the desired option and press for power-up or for apply the changes (without saving for power-up) and exit.